 First, decide if you are a light, medium or heavy data user.
 That’s tricky — most folks move from less to more, as they discover apps that they can’t resist (mine is my SlingBox — I have to watch my hockey games away from home!).
 There are numerous ways to pick one of those buckets, but they are all imprecise.
 Here’s a healthy guideline from the Illinois Consumers Utility Board.
 Know this: all carriers offer data plans so meager (300-500 Megs a month) that you should ignore.

 Here’s my guidance: Light users who promise to never watch video on their phones can get away with 1 or 2 GB.
 Medium users who might watch 1-2 TV shows or games per month, or download a lot of email with attachments, need about 5 GB.
 I (and my hockey games), and my frequent use of tethering to get my laptop online, need 10 GB.
+Some of you won’t even need data plans, in which case something like Text Now may be more appropriate for your needs.
+Don’t buy something you won’t use, and don’t let a sales rep talk you into it!

 Beyond that, you should really use Wi-Fi more often.